 - On the right side of the Layer Bar, each layer has a preview or thumbnail showing the shapes assigned to that layer.
-Click on that thumbnail and all shapes on that layer will be selected. - To the left of each Layer Name, there is a small "+" sign.
+Click on that thumbnail and all shapes on that layer will be selected.
+If you wish to add the shapes from another layer, hold the Shift key and click on the other thumbnail. - To the left of each Layer Name, there is a small "+" sign.
 Click on it and the "+" will turn to a "-" and that layer will open to reveal each individual shape assigned to that layer. - Double click a layer name and you can change the name of that layer.
 Rest your mouse cursor over a layer name and the number of shapes in that layer will appear. - Hide and unhide layers by clicking on the eye icons (Hide Layer M and Show Layer).
 A hidden layer will display the shapes in pale versions of their actual colors and will also prevent any movement or resizing, etc. of those shapes.
-Also, any shapes that are hidden will not be sent to your cutter or to your printer. - Change the order of layers using the arrow icons (Move Layer Down with and Move Layer Up in).
+Also, any shapes that are hidden will not be sent to your cutter or to your printer. - Change the order of layers using the arrow icons (Move Layer Down I and Move Layer Up 1).
 Shapes assigned to a higher layer will appear to be on top of the shapes assigned to a lower layer.
 This is a useful feature for displaying how a paper piecing project will look when completed. - Lock and unlock layers by clicking on the lock icon (Lock Layer and Unlock Layer).
 A locked layer prevents the shapes in that layer from inadvertently being moved or resized.
-It also allows the shape to be displayed without an outer bounding box. - Change the Color, Texture, and/or Line Style for all shapes assigned to a particular layer by clicking on the color palette icon (Set Color for All Shapes). - Delete a layer (and all shapes assigned to that particular layer) by clicking on the Delete Layer icon.
+It also allows the shape to be displayed without an outer bounding box. - Change the Color, Texture, and/or Line Style for all shapes assigned to a particular layer by clicking on the color palette icon (Set Color for All Shapes).

-Individual shapes are also assigned to their own layers within a layer.
+- Delete a layer (and all shapes assigned to that particular layer) by clicking on the Delete Layer icon. - Individual shapes are also assigned to their own layers within a layer.
 Notice below how the words "KNK" and "Zing" are individual layers within the Default Layer which displays both words together.
 Some of the same functions used for layers are available to be applied to the individual shapes within a layer.